Jefferson experts discuss some of the most pressing issues.

 Thomas Jefferson University is a non-partisan organization and does not support or oppose any candidate for public office.
 Consistent with the university’s educational mission and in the spirit of community engagement, we present the views of individuals in this publication.
 The views are not the views of Thomas Jefferson University or Jefferson Health.

 Millions of people have lost their jobs since the pandemic began, and many are still struggling to regain their financial footing due to the impact of COVID-19.

 One in four Americans have had trouble paying their bills, a third have used their savings or retirement funds, and roughly one in six have borrowed money from family or friends or needed a food bank, according to a recent survey from the Pew Research Center.

-COVID, of course, looms large this election season, but that’s not the only topic Jefferson experts say should be considered when heading to the polls.
 In their own words, here’s how faculty answered the question: What are the most important or pressing issues surrounding the economy and jobs for the 2020 presidential election?

 Barbara Klinkhammer, Dean of the College of Architecture and the Built Environment

 With every election, the people of the United States decide the path forward for the next four years.
 Few countries put so much executive power in the hands of the presidency, and as such, the individual elected—whether Joe Biden or Donald Trump—will set the agenda for the future of our country.
 In the middle of a raging pandemic, we have reached a moment of national crisis.
 We need a science-based handling of the pandemic at the national level; a quick and sustained economic recovery; and the creation of new jobs that have been lost due to COVID.